Skip to main content

 • A Maryland Migratory Game Bird Stamp is required to hunt migratory game birds with this license.

-• A Federal Migratory Bird Hunting and Conservation Stamp is required to hunt waterfowl and coots with this license.
+• A Federal Migratory Bird Hunting and Conservation Stamp is required to hunt waterfowl and coots.

 • A Furbearer Permit is required to hunt, chase or trap furbearers with a Nonresident 3-Day Waterfowl and Small Game License.